intel/sawr/sawr_master/INSTALL.md

 If set up properly this can be reasonably secure and will allow graphical applications, although it will not be especially performant.

+## Remote ROS Access: Only on an Isolated Network
 Note that if the firewall is running then
 [remote network access to ROS](http://wiki.ros.org/ROS/NetworkSetup) will not be possible.